 - A statement that specific incidents of alleged discrimination or discriminatory harassment will be reviewed on a case-by-case basis in accordance with the procedures developed by each institution.
 Due consideration will be given to the protection of individual First Amendment rights to freedom of speech, expression, and academic freedom.

 - A process under which an informal or formal complaint may be filed with the appropriate identifiable university office or department.
+Under this process, student complainants must file a complaint with the institution within 300 days of the alleged violation.
 The process shall set forth the manner and timeline in which complaints will be received, investigated, and resolved through either voluntary action on the part of the parties involved or through university action in the form of sanctions, disciplinary action, or other appropriate remedies or redress.

 - A statement indicating that retaliation against an individual for filing a complaint of discrimination or discriminatory harassment or participating in the process is prohibited.
 In developing these processes, existing grievance and disciplinary procedures applicable to students, student organizations, and employees will be incorporated by reference.